General Academic Policies and Information

 Student Data Form

-First-year students receive an official data sheet shortly after the start of the fall semester and are asked to update information contained on the form.
-The data sheet will indicate a date by which it must be returned to the registrar’s office, to ensure that the database has accurate information.
+First-year students receive notification of current directory and demographic information at the start of the academic year and are asked to update information contained on the form.
 All subsequent changes in data recorded on this form should be made as soon as they are known by notifying the registrar’s office, which is the central recording place for each student’s administrative and academic record at Colgate.

 Projected Attendance Pattern and Leaves of Absence